Hold On! (film): Production info

 Noone later said Lubin "was the real thing...
 He was amazing.
 And he was a real gentleman.
 He gave us all kinds of good advice.
 I was already an actor – I’d already gone through acting school and stuff like that – but none of the others had.
 They were just thrown into the deep end.
 And he gave them time to be…themselves, basically."

 Lubin estimated the movie was made in 18 days.
-He called the movie "very simple, it had a lot of music which I didn't car very much for.
+He called the movie "very simple, it had a lot of music which I didn't care very much for.
 I don't know how successful it was."

 A total of eleven songs - nine sung by Herman's Hermits, one by Shelley Fabares, and one by a chorus of uncredited girls - appear in the film.
 Noone:

 We had total control over the songs, and we just did mad stuff.
 They said, “What song do you want to sing in the spaceship?”
 And we said, “Leaning on a Lamppost.”
 It’s just odd, really, that we would go there.
 But Arthur Lubin went with it.
 He thought, “Well, I guess they know what they’re doing, these guys.”
 They didn’t realize that we didn’t just look 16, we were 16.
 We weren’t actors!
 But they let us do just about whatever we wanted.

 A ten-song soundtrack album was released by MGM Records in the U.S. and Canada and a six-song EP in the United Kingdom by Columbia/EMI.

 The film was shot in Metrocolor with the Panavision photographic process at a 2.35:1 aspect ratio.
 The film's theatrical soundtrack is monaural.